ZeroStudMuffin/CEA2/INITIAL.md

 ## FEATURE:

+- [ ] Modified pipeline from image to OCR result.
+- [ ] still uses the current crop box as the first pre-processing step.
-- [ ] Checkbox above the debug checkbox enables "Batch Binning" mode
+- [ ] modified pipeline starts after the intial crop.
-- [ ] Batch binning changes capture button to a square and adds a button to the right of the capture button called "Add Item"
+- [ ] uses the labels aspect ratio (can be inferred from the crop box visual aids aspect ratio) to identify a likely candidate for the label.
+This allows for further cropping before OCR.
+- [ ] compensates for labels that are not perfectly flat or at an angle.
-- [ ] Capture button works like normal.
+- [ ] debug mode: "show crop" button no longer shows the bitmap
-- [ ] Add Item button adds the current roll number and customer name to a list, then clears the textview, and gets ready for another capture.
-- [ ] List of items ready to have a bin number added is available in a pop-up window similar to the "OCR raw text" button and pop-up wundow.
-- [ ] When Set Bin is used, set the bin for all records in the list as well as the one that had just been captured but was not added to the list yet.
-- [ ] Send Record now sends each item on the list.
-Each item is sent as its own record.
-After sending the records, everything is cleared and made ready for another batch.
+- [ ] debug mode: the image sent to MLkit gets saved temporarily.
+This image is available by using the "show crop" button.

 ## EXAMPLES:

-https://github.com/android/nowinandroid?tab=readme-ov-file - a simple android app EXAMPLE. https://github.com/ryccoatika/Image-To-Text - an image-to-text app example
-https://github.com/krishnachaitanya0107/TextRecognizerApp/blob/master/app/src/main/java/com/example/textrecognizer/MainActivity.kt - the mainactivity.kt example from another image-to-text app
+Key example: examples/Image_to_OCR_pipeline.md - this is a guide on how the pipeline should work with a few code examples. examples/pipeline_tuning_guide.md - helpful for understanding the tuning knobs that are available. https://github.com/android/nowinandroid?tab=readme-ov-file - a simple android app EXAMPLE. https://github.com/ryccoatika/Image-To-Text - an image-to-text app example. https://github.com/krishnachaitanya0107/TextRecognizerApp/blob/master/app/src/main/java/com/example/textrecognizer/MainActivity.kt - the mainactivity.kt example from another image-to-text app.

 ## DOCUMENTATION: